 Playing the Faldo costs AED280 for nine holes and AED450 for 18, including green fee, golf cart hire and range balls.
 The last tee time varies but is usually around 9:55pm.

 For a shorter, but no less beautiful round, The Address Montgomerie Dubai designed by Colin Montgomerie and Desmond Muirhead offers a floodlit nine-hole par 3 course open until 10pm.
 In addition, there’s a putting green and driving range open until 9pm.
-Your AED120 for nine holes also gives you unlimited balls at the driving range.
+You can play nine holes and also get unlimited balls at the driving range, for AED110-180.

 If you’ve already checked out of your hotel and want to sneak in another round before your flight, the Dubai Creek Golf & Yacht Club is five minutes from Dubai International Airport.
 The sail-shaped clubhouse is one of the city’s famous landmarks and the par-3 course is lined with palm and coconut trees and adjacent to the Dubai Creek, giving it a totally different feel to other courses.
-For AED90 for a round (and AED10 per club to hire) it represents exceptionally good value.
-8:15pm is the last tee off time and the lights have to be out by 10pm.
+For AED100 for a round (and clubs available to hire for AED140), it represents exceptionally good value.
+8:15pm is the last tee off time, and the lights have to be out by 10pm.

 For something more casual, The Track – next to the Meydan Racecourse – is a Peter Harradine-designed nine-hole pay-and-play golf course.
 The lights come on at 4pm, last tee off time for night golf is 9:30pm and the lights go out at around 11pm.

 The driving range and putting green at The Arabian Ranches Golf Club is lit until 9pm.
-AED55 will buy you 91 balls to practice with, while the putting green is free.
+AED60 will buy you 91 balls to practice with, while the putting green is free.